kenzal/metals-api/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/kenzal/metals-api.svg?style=flat-square)](https://packagist.org/packages/kenzal/metals-api)

 A laravel package for accessing the api at https://metals-api.com/

+## Requirements

+In order to use this package, you will need an account with [Metals-API.com](https://metals-api.com/) as this is just a wrapper for their service.
+Please note that all requests count towards a monthly quota determined by your account level.

 ## Installation

 You can install the package via composer: